-- 24. Further, the May Restated Loan Agreement expressly provides that such agreement is necessary because although the parties believe that "... all material issues have been resolved regarding the Equity Transaction, the completion of the definitive agreements for the Equity Transaction will require additional time." - 25.
-Independent of any other party's rights and obligations under the May Letter Agreement, the Debtor alleges that the May Restated Loan Agreement further provides that the Debtor and Casual Investments have an obligation to promptly complete the definitive documents, which is reflected by the express wording of contained in the May Restated Loan Agreement as follows: - Prompt Completion of the Equity Transaction.
-The 1.4 Borrower and the Lender shall, and shall instruct their respective counsel to, use reasonable efforts to promptly complete the definitive agreements with respect to the Equity Transaction and consummate the Equity Transaction as currently contemplated by the Parties in all material respects.
-For this purpose, each of the Parties shall negotiate in good faith to promptly, mutually and reasonably resolve any further issues that may arise in such connection. - 26.
-In reliance on Casual Investments' ongoing representations regarding its view and intentions regarding its equity interest position in the Debtor, and consistent with the terms of the May Letter Agreement, the Debtor executed an "Amended and Restated Promissory Note" dated May 21, 2013 in favor of Casual Investments in the amount of nine-hundred seventy five thousand dollars (\$975,000) (such amount, the "Alleged Secured Indebtedness"), and a "First Amendment to Security Agreement" dated May 21, 2013 (the "May Security Amendment"), pursuant to which the scope of the property securing the alleged loan was broadened to include among other things certain intellectual property rights of the Debtor as follows:
+- 18. Pursuant to Paragraph 4 of the May Letter Agreement, the parties agreed to an Amended Operating Agreement, which, among other things, included the following terms regarding management and ownership of SAG: Casual Investments "shall" (i) have the right to be additional "managing member" of SAG, and (ii) be entitled to review SAG's monthly sales, income and expenses. - 19.
+On or about May 21, 2013, seven (7) days after consummation of the May Letter Agreement, SAG and Casual Investments entered into that certain "Amended And Restated Loan Agreement" (such agreement, the "May Restated Agreement") pursuant to which Casual agreed to make the Additional Loan "to permit the Borrower to benefit by certain business opportunities available to it at this time (and which may not be available to the Borrower at the time the definitive documents for the Equity Transactions are completed), ..." - 20.
+The May Restated Agreement expressly provides that such agreement is necessary because although the parties believe that "... all material issues have been resolved regarding the Equity Transaction, the completion of the definitive agreements for the Equity Transaction will require additional time." - 21.
+Independent of any other party's rights and obligations under the May Letter Agreement, SAG alleges that the May Restated Agreement further provides that SAG and Casual Investments have an obligation to promptly complete the definitive documents: - 1.4 Prompt Completion of the Equity Transaction.
+The Borrower and the Lender shall, and shall instruct their respective counsel to, use reasonable efforts to promptly complete the definitive agreements with respect to the Equity Transaction and consummate the Equity Transaction as currently contemplated by the Parties in all material respects.
+For this purpose, each of the Parties shall negotiate in good faith to promptly, mutually and reasonably resolve any further issues that may arise in such connection. - 22.
+In reliance on Casual Investments' ongoing representations regarding its view and intentions regarding its equity interest position in SAG, and consistent with the terms of the May Letter Agreement, SAG executed an "Amended and Restated Promissory Note" dated May 21, 2013 in favor of Casual Investments in the amount of nine-hundred and seventy five thousand dollars (\$975,000) (such amount, the "Alleged Secured Indebtedness"), and a "First Amendment to Security

+Agreement" dated May 21, 2013 (the "May Security Amendment"), pursuant to which the scope of the property securing the alleged loan was broadened to include among other things certain intellectual property rights of SAG as follows:

-Amendment to Section 1.2 [of the January Loan Agreement].
+2. Amendment to Section 1.2 [of the January Loan Agreement].